-When a family on the waiting list splits into two otherwise eligible families due to divorce or legal separation, and the new families both claim the same placement on the waiting list, and there is no court determination, the PHA will make the decision taking into consideration the following factors:
+When a family on the waiting list splits into two otherwise eligible families due to divorce or legal separation, and the new families both claim the same placement on the waiting list, and there is no court determination, the PHA-HACFM will make the decision taking into consideration the following factors:

-Which family member applied as head of household.

-Which family unit retains the children or any disabled or elderly members.

-Restrictions that were in place at the time the family applied.

-Role of domestic violence in the split.

-Recommendations of social service agencies or qualified professionals such as children's protective services.
+- Which family member applied as head of household. - Which family unit retains the children or any disabled or elderly members.
+Restrictions that were in place at the time the family applied. - Role of domestic violence in the split. - Recommendations of social service agencies or qualified professionals such as children's protective services.

-Deleted: program;

-Deleted: Copyright 2001 by Nan McKay & Associates¶ To be reprinted only with permission of Nan McKay & Associates Unlimited copies may be made for internal use¶

 Documentation of these factors is the responsibility of the applicant families.
-If either or both of the families do not provide the documentation, they may be denied placement on the waiting list for failure to supply information requested by the PHA.
+If either or both of the families do not provide the documentation, they may be denied placement on the waiting list for failure to supply information requested by the PHAHACFM.